Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 1.Sun Salutations (Surya Namaskar)

 This dynamic asana sequence has been done for thousands of years since Vedic times.
-Commonly a part of Vinyasa classes, this 8-12 posture sequence is dynamic and ever-changing, fusing breath with movement in order to fully warm the muscles and create more energy.
+Commonly a part of Vinyasa classes, this 8-12 posture sequence is dynamic and ever-changing, fusing breath with movement to fully warm the muscles and create more energy.

 Each transition is facilitated by an inhale or an exhale.
 For advanced practitioners or those who want to burn the maximum number of calories, the sequence can be sped up or slowed down with longer, challenging holds.